 Today, U.S. health providers use a system of roughly 14,000 codes to designate a diagnosis, for reimbursement purposes and in medical databases.
 To get more precise, the updated system has about 68,000 codes, essentially an expanded dictionary to capture more of the details from a patient’s chart.

-The government says the long-awaited change should help health officials better track quality of care, spot early warning signs of a brewing outbreak or look for illness or injury trends.
+Unusual accidents aside, the government says the long-awaited change should help health officials better track quality of care, spot early warning signs of a coming outbreak, or look for illness or injury trends.

-Under ICD-10 – the 10th edition of the International Classification of Diseases – there are codes that flag novel strains of flu, for example, and even Ebola.
+Under the 10th edition of the International Classification of Diseases, there are codes that flag novel strains of flu, for example, and even Ebola and its cousins.
 With increasing focus on sports concussions, the codes can reflect how long patients lost consciousness and if they needed repeat care.

 “Sitting in the room with a patient, I don’t think you’ll notice anything,” Wergin said.

-His 10-doctor practice in rural Milford, Nebraska, has updated the electronic medical records of patients with chronic diseases, so the next time the diabetic with early kidney disease comes in, that new code is one less thing to check.
+His 10-doctor practice in rural Milford, Neb., has updated the electronic medical records of patients with chronic diseases, so the next time the diabetic with early kidney disease comes in, that new code is one fewer thing to check.

-Most doctors’ offices only use several dozen codes anyway, to match each specialty’s typical diagnoses, Wergin noted.
-“Really, I probably live in a world of 140 codes.”
+Most doctors’ offices use just several dozen codes anyway, to match each specialty’s typical diagnoses, Wergin said: “Really, I probably live in a world of 140 codes.”